 This is Kendra Scheesley’s success story.
-Kendra is a member of Home Business School and has an ecommerce business, currently focused on Print-on-demand (POD) physical products.
+Kendra is a client of mine and has an ecommerce business, currently focused on Print-on-demand (POD) physical products.

 My favorite thing about Kendra’s story is her commitment to finding a business model that fits her life.
 As a busy mom, Kendra has little time to focus on her business.
 She needed to find a way to earn an income without trading her time for money.